ofirgall/tmux-window-name/README.md

 ### `@tmux_window_name_custom_icons`

 Customize icons for specific programs. \
-The value should be a JSON object mapping program names to their icons.
+The value should be a dictionary mapping program names to their icons.

 ```tmux.conf
 # Custom icons example